Effective January 21, 2019, the requirements for informed consent will change with the addition of

 - A “Broad Consent option” for unspecified future use of identifiable data/biospecimens

-The new rule states that the informed consent must begin with a "concise and focused presentation of the key information" that would help assist subjects in understanding the reason why they may or may not participate in the research.
+The Revised Common Rule states that the informed consent must begin with a "concise and focused presentation of the key information" that would help assist subjects in understanding the reason why they may or may not participate in the research.
 Key information should be organized and presented in a way that facilitates comprehension. [§46.116(a)] Guidance regarding the expectation of key information is available.

-It is permissible to incorporate these new elements in studies prior to July 19, 2018 since they are not prohibited by the pre-2018 rule.
+It is permissible, and in some cases required, to incorporate these new elements in studies prior to January 21, 2019 since they are not prohibited by the pre-2018 rule.
 HRPO will support inclusion of this language to promote transparency in the future use, care, and sharing of identifiable private information and biospecimens.

 |When your project will involve...||Include in the Informed Consent:|

 |The collection of identifiable private information or biospecimens||

 |Use of biospecimens||A statement that the subject’s biospecimens (even if identifiers are removed)

 |Clinically relevant research results||A statement regarding whether the clinically relevant research results, including individual research results, will be disclosed to subjects, and if so under which conditions